Margery Chuba-Okadigbo: Education

-Political Career
+Political career

 Margery represented Anambra North senatorial District as a Federal Republic of Nigeria senator from 2011- 2015.
 She spent two years on litigation after the elections; her other contenders in the People's Democratic Party, PDP were Joy Emodi and Stella Oduah.
 Margery won and she was sworn in as senator in July 2012.

-As the Vice-Chairman Health Committee, Margery played a key role in the healthcare industry through restructuring and co-sponsoring the National Health Bill 2004. she also lobbied for a bipartisan effort to improve the healthcare system in Nigeria.
+As the vice-chairman of the Health Committee, Margery played a key role in the healthcare industry through restructuring and co-sponsoring the National Health Bill 2004. she also lobbied for a bipartisan effort to improve the healthcare system in Nigeria.
 Margery was also a member of the Senate committee on subsidy reinvestment and empowerment program (SURE-P).
 She focused on strategically reinvesting oil subsidy savings in critical infrastructure and social safety net programs.